All You Need To Know About Home Loan Tax Benefits

 Also, if the construction of the house taken on a home loan is not completed within the stipulated period of five years from the end of the year in which the loan was taken, the interest benefit will drastically be cut to Rs 30,000 from Rs 2 lakh.

-If the house is not self-occupied, income from house property is calculated by reducing the interest paid from rent payment.
+However, in Union Budget 2017, FM Jaitley announced that if the house is not self-occupied, income from house property is calculated by reducing the interest paid from rent payment.
 There may be a loss from house property if the interest paid is more than the rent paid.
 Income from any other head can be used to set-off the loss.

-However, the upper limit has been capped at Rs 2 lakh under the Finance Act 2017 in the Budget 2017.
+Consequently, the upper limit has been capped at Rs 2 lakh under the Finance Act 2017 in the Budget 2017.
 The remaining amount would have to be carried forward to the next years.

 Homebuyers may start paying EMI (equated monthly installment) to the bank even before the construction is complete.
 Section 24 states that before completion of construction, a tax deduction for payment of interest should not be sanctioned.